1923 Tiverton by-election: Issues

 The Liberal and Unionist candidates sparred over the relative merits of the government’s agricultural and land policy, with Acland urging the government to invest more in farming communities and relieve rates on agricultural land.
 Brown tried to make capital on this issue too emphasising his role as the local organiser for the Agricultural Workers’ Union.
 While Acland-Troyte also defended the government’s overall record, Francis Acland was playing up his south-western credentials and his personal qualities.
 The fact that the Lloyd George and Asquithian wings of the Liberal Party in the area both supported Acland and the party nationally appeared to be moving towards reunion was also offered as a factor in shoring up support for the party in the by-election.

 Result

 Despite local Unionist optimism that they would be able to hold the seat, Acland got home with a majority of 402.

-Brown’s vote at the previous general election deserted him with ex-Labour voters recognising that he could not win, especially without official Labour backing, and voting for Acland to deny the seat to the Tories.
+Brown’s vote at the previous general election deserted him with ex-Labour voters recognising that he could not win, especially without official Labour backing, and voted for Acland to deny the seat to the Tories.
 Brown lost hs deposit again.
 Both the Liberal and Unionist candidates increased their total vote on an increased turnout from the general election (up from 80.1% to 88.1%) but the fall in the Labour vote was the key to the result.